The SRG/eROSITA All-Sky Survey. Detection of shock-heated gas beyond the halo boundary into the accretion region: Stacked profiles in IllustrisTNG simulation

-As the next step, in the right panel of Fig. \ref{fig:sim_vs_obs}, we compare the one-halo term density profile from the eROSITA observations with the TNG300-1 $T>10^6$~K hot gas density profiles in the off-filament direction.
-As also shown in the $\Sigma_\mathrm{X}$ profile comparison, the observed gas density profile is less centrally peaked than that predicted by the TNG300-1 simulation, suggesting that feedback processes in cluster-scale halos may be stronger and more efficient than those implemented in the IllustrisTNG model, displacing part of the gas toward the cluster outskirts.
+As the next step, in the right panel of Fig. \ref{fig:sim_vs_obs}, we compare the one-halo term density profile from the eROSITA observations with the \mbox{TNG300-1} $T>10^6$~K hot gas density profiles in the off-filament direction (see the next subsection for details), where we use a blue hatched band to denote the $1\sigma$ scatter of the simulation profiles.
+As also shown in the $\Sigma_\mathrm{X}$ profile comparison, the observed gas density profile is less centrally peaked than that predicted by the \mbox{TNG300-1} simulation, suggesting that feedback processes in cluster-scale halos may be stronger and more efficient than those implemented in the IllustrisTNG model, displacing part of the gas toward the cluster outskirts.
 Similar discrepancies have been reported at lower halo masses in the galaxy group regime.
-The stacked kinematic \ac{sz} (kSZ) signal of luminous red galaxies measured by ACT appears more extended than the IllustrisTNG predictions \citep{Hadzhiyska2024}.
-Similarly, the eROSITA-selected galaxy groups tend to exhibit higher entropy from $r_\mathrm{2500c}$ to $r_\mathrm{500c}$, corresponding to a lower central gas density compared to the MillenniumTNG simulations \citep{Bahar2024}, whose feedback model is similar to that of the TNG300-1 simulations used in this work.
+The stacked kinematic \ac{sz} (kSZ) signal of luminous red galaxies measured by ACT appears more extended than the IllustrisTNG predictions \citep{Hadzhiyska2025}.
+Similarly, the eROSITA-selected galaxy groups tend to exhibit higher entropy from $r_\mathrm{2500c}$ to $r_\mathrm{500c}$, corresponding to a lower central gas density compared to the MillenniumTNG simulations \citep{Bahar2024}, whose feedback model is similar to that of the \mbox{TNG300-1} simulations used in this work.
 These results are also consistent with the systematically elevated normalization of the halo $L_\mathrm{X}-M$ relation \citep{Pop2022} and the higher gas mass fractions within $r_\mathrm{500c}$ of the optically selected groups \citep{Popesso2024}.
-A detailed study of gas distribution with AGN feedback models across a large mass range of eROSITA-selected galaxy clusters and groups will be presented in our upcoming studies (Ding et al. in prep., Clerc et al. in prep.).
+A detailed study of gas distribution with feedback models across a large mass range of eROSITA-selected galaxy clusters and groups will be presented in our upcoming studies (Ding et al. in prep., Clerc et al. in prep.).